vyahello/python-ood/README.md

 ### Iterator
 Composite pattern is related to iterator pattern.
 - Exercise:
-  - Our custom iterator based on a build-in python iterator: `zip()`.
+  - Our custom iterator based on a build-in python iterator: `zip()`
-  - Will iterate over a certain point baed on client input.
+  - Will iterate over a certain point based on client input

-Iterator function
+**Iterator function**
 ```python
 from typing import Iterator, Tuple